-The format of the Code of Professional Conduct as of July, 2010, is as shown below.
+The format of the Code of Professional Conduct may be viewed per the link below.
 Students should read and become familiar with the rules of the Code of Professional Conduct.
-It may be found at: http://www.aicpa.org/RESEARCH/STANDARDS/CODEOFCONDUCT/Pages/defa ult.aspx
+It may be found at:

+https://pub.aicpa./codeofconduct/Ethics.aspx

-AICPA Code of Professional Conduct
+Code of Professional Conduct

-This section includes the current version of the AICPA Code of Professional Conduct.
-It has been updated for all Official Releases through July, 2010.
+This section includes the current version of the AICPA Code of Professional Conduct, beginning section follows.

-- Introduction - Section 50 Principles of Professional Conduct - Section 90 Rules: Applicability and Definitions - Section 100 Independence, Integrity, and Objectivity - Section 200 General Standards Accounting Principles - Section 300 Responsibilities to Clients - Section 400 Responsibilities to Colleagues - Section 500 Other Responsibilities and Practices - ET Appendixes - ET Topical Index
+- Section 50 Principles of Professional Conduct - Section 90 Rules: Applicability and Definitions - Section 100 Independence, Integrity, and Objectivity - Section 200 General Standards Accounting Principles - Section 300 Responsibilities to Clients - Section 400 Responsibilities to Colleagues - Section 500 Other Responsibilities and Practices - ET Appendixes - ET Topical Index

 Please spend some time navigating through the Code of Professional Conduct.
 Each item has significant detail to guide members on the behavior expected as related to each item.
-The Code of Professional Conduct can be found at http://www.aicpa.org/RESEARCH/STANDARDS/CODEOFCONDUCT/Pages/defaul t.aspx.